Adventures of the Gummi Bears: Broadcast

 The series premiered on NBC on September 14, 1985, and aired there for four seasons.
 The series moved to ABC (later acquired by Disney in 1996) for one season from 1989 to 1990, airing alongside The New Adventures of Winnie the Pooh as the Gummi Bears-Winnie the Pooh Hour, and concluded on September 6, 1991, as part of the syndicated programming block The Disney Afternoon.
-The series was later rebroadcast on the Disney Afternoon block and rerun on that block through September of 1991.
+The series was later rebroadcast on the Disney Afternoon block and rerun on that block through September 1991.
 In later years, reruns were shown on The Disney Channel from October 7, 1991 to at least January 1997, and later on Toon Disney, with its most recent televised airing occurring on December 28, 2001.